YOUR WINTER “QUICK LINKS” POST

 - Kidney (YIN) connects with our ability to DO – when energy flows freely to support our actions in the world

 More specifically, it’s also worth investigating the current state of your Water Element with some targeted “explore & tonify” your Winter meridian exercise.
+This exercise is one of a sequence of six known as the MAKKO HO.
+Together they can be used to release, tonify and balance your meridian energies.

 WINTER: the time to build within